ViacheslavBulba/Course-Catalog-Angular-8/README.md

 # How to run the project

 1. Download and install NodeJS with NPM from https://nodejs.org/en/
-2. Install Angular CLI with the command `npm install -g @angular/cli`
+2. Install Angular CLI with the command

+`npm install -g @angular/cli`

 3. Download or clone the project source code
-4. Install all required npm packages by running `npm install` from the command line in the project root folder
+4. Install all required npm packages (dependencies) by running from the command line in the project root folder

+`npm install`

 5. Run the backend from the project root in a separate terminal window:

 `cd backend`

 `npm run start`

-6. Run the frontend from the project root in a separate terminal window:
+6. Run the frontend from the project root in a separate terminal window (it will open the project in your default browser automatically):

 `ng serve --aot --open`

-It will open the project in your default browser automatically.

 # Implemented Features